junjy007/UTS_ML2019_Main/miscinfo/FAQ.md

 No hard requirement.
 For both 32513 and 31005, try to make a report as concise as possible while covering points in the specification.
 As a guideline, a typical answer (31005) may contain 1000 words, and a typical proposal (32513) may contain 1200 words.
 Both word counts are text body only.

-Do NOT inflate the report with enlarged figures or unorganised program outputs -- we both know adding extra volume in this way is effortless and worthless.
+Do NOT inflate the report with enlarged figures or unorganised program outputs.

 * Video Pitch (32513)

 See above (video pitch for 31005 A2).
-Similarly, replace "what learned from te project" with "deployment/commercialisation considerations".
+Of course, the pitch should be relevant to your proposal, e.g. replacing "what learned from te project" with "deployment/commercialisation considerations".

+You can talk slides or present the pitch by yourself in front a camera, or both.

+* PDF Submission: Is it compulsory to export the PDF file from Jupiter Notebook?

+No. A3 does not require implementation.
+Thus if your report doesn't contain code but instead containing a lot of graphics that you would like to edit and use in other word processing software, stay with what you are familiar with.